Don’t Buy Her Flowers is a UK e-commerce brand, specialising in thoughtful and customisable gift packages for all occasions.

 Wireframes & Prototyping

-We created 22 page views based around the page templates, 44 screens across the 2 devices.
+We created 22 page views based on the page templates, 44 screens across the 2 devices.

 We created high-fidelity designs for the 22 page templates, showing each of the viewports (mobile and desktop), so 44 screens in total.

-We then created a style guide for all UI across the site including forms, call to actions and image aspect ratios, to ensure consistency across the pages.
+We then created a style guide for all UI across the site including forms, calls to action and image aspect ratios, to ensure consistency across the pages.

 Each of the pages was bespoke designed for DBHF following brand guidelines, and presented using our online proofing tool, which allowed them to test the various user journeys discussed in the strategy workshop.